 A mobile home roof over involves placing a new roof or roofing material over your existing roof.
 There’s little to no material removed which can keep costs down.
 Less labor is needed and there are much smaller refuse fees.

 A mobile home roof over creates a unique opportunity to completely change the look of the home.
-Color, material and even the shape of the roof can be changed when a new roof is installed on an older mobile home.
+Color, material, and even the shape of the roof can be changed when a new roof is installed on an older mobile home.
 Flat roofs can become pitched and pitched roofs can go higher.

-Flat to Pitched Mobile Home Roof Over
+Building a Pitched Mobile Home Roof Over a Flat Roof

 Turning a flat roof into a pitched or peaked roof and adding an overhang is a popular mobile home improvement project.
 It helps with water runoff and adds value and lifespan to the home.